 The industry-specific storm water discharge permits are general permits customized to address potential storm water contamination issues common to a particular industry category.
 These industry-specific general permits have the same basic elements as the statewide general permits.
 Three industry-specific storm water discharge general permits have been issued in Wisconsin.

-- Nonmetallic mining operations (WI-A046515) and (WI-B046515) - These general permits cover construction sand, gravel, dimension stone, rotten granite, clay pit, crushed stone, and industrial sand operations and processing where wash water, pit dewatering, dust control and non-contact cooling wastewaters are discharged to surface waters or groundwater.
+- Mineral (Nonmetallic) Mining and/or Processing (WI-0046515) - These general permits cover construction sand, gravel, dimension stone, rotten granite, clay pit, crushed stone, and industrial sand operations and processing where wash water, pit dewatering, dust control and non-contact cooling wastewaters are discharged to surface waters or groundwater.
 These general permits also contain storm water requirements in accordance with ch.
 NR 216, Wis.
 Adm.
 Code.

 Summary of general permit requirements